SEALs tried to locate US citizen taken by Afghan militants | Federal News Network

-While the circumstances surrounding the abduction remain unclear, the previously unreported operation described by multiple American officials over the past month shed new light on early efforts to locate Mark R. Frerichs.
-The disappearance several months ago of the contractor from Illinois has been shrouded in mystery, and the case has been the subject of minimal public discussion by the U.S. government.
+Little is known about the circumstances surrounding the abduction of the contractor from Illinois.
+But the previously unreported operation, described by multiple U.S. officials over the past month, sheds new light on the American government’s efforts to locate him soon after he went missing and to collect intelligence aimed at his recovery.

+A senior U.S. government official and a second Defense Department official spoke to the AP on condition of anonymity because they were not authorized to discuss the matter publicly.
+The Pentagon and U.S. Special Operations Command declined to comment on the operation.

-The new details emerge as violence and political infighting in Kabul threaten to scuttle a Taliban peace deal with the U.S. Last month, Secretary of State Mike Pompeo voiced frustrations after a failed attempt to mediate a power struggle between Afghan President Ashraf Ghani and his political rival Dr. Abdullah Abdullah.
+The new details emerge as violence and political infighting in Kabul threaten to scuttle the peace deal between the Taliban and the U.S. Last month, Secretary of State Mike Pompeo voiced frustrations after a failed attempt to mediate a power struggle between Afghan President Ashraf Ghani and his political rival, Abdullah Abdullah.

-Washington has urged Kabul to release Taliban prisoners, which is part of the peace agreement.

-But there are no indications Frerichs, a Navy veteran, has been part of negotiations between the U.S. and Taliban leadership, or that his release is part of any peace deal.

 Frerichs’ father, Art, said in a statement that though he has faith in President Donald Trump and Pompeo, “I just need them to tell their people negotiating with the Taliban that America won’t lift a finger until my son comes home.
 He’s a veteran.
 This is America.
 We don’t leave people behind.”

+There are no public indications that Frerichs, a Navy veteran, has been part of negotiations between the U.S. and Taliban leadership or that his release is part of any peace deal.

+“The Taliban kidnapped my brother in January.
+In February, the U.S. signed a peace deal with the Taliban.
+My brother wasn’t part of the deal.
+Now we are arranging for the Taliban and Afghan government to exchange thousands of prisoners,” Charlene Cakora, one of Frerichs’ sisters, said in a statement provided to the AP.
+“Why can’t we make an American hostage be one of them?”

-The Pentagon and U.S. Special Operations Command declined to comment.
-The rescue effort is being coordinated through the FBI-led Hostage Recovery Fusion Cell, which said in a statement that it was working with its partners to ensure “that Mark Frerichs and all Americans held hostage abroad are returned home.”
-It urged anyone with information to come forward.
+The rescue effort is being coordinated through the FBI-led, multiagency Hostage Recovery Fusion Cell.
+It said in a statement that it was working with its partners to ensure “that Mark Frerichs and all Americans held hostage abroad are returned home.”
+It encouraged anyone with information about the case to come forward.

-The State Department said it was aware of an American who’d been abducted in Afghanistan and that the “welfare, safety and security of Americans is the Trump Administration’s highest priority.”
+The State Department said it was aware of an American citizen taken captive in Afghanistan.

+“The welfare, safety and security of Americans is the Trump administration’s highest priority,” the department said.
+“The United States will continue to push for the safe return of this and all other U.S citizens through all relevant channels.”

-A former U.S. national security official who is advising the Frerichs family said he specifically urged Washington peace envoy Zalmay Khalilzad to resolve the situation and bring Frerichs home.
-The former national security official insisted on anonymity to speak candidly since the official works with the Trump administration.
+A former U.S. national security official who is advising the Frerichs family called on Washington peace envoy Zalmay Khalilzad to resolve the situation.
+“He needs to understand from the top that getting an American hostage home is also part of his job.
+He is aware of Mark’s presence, but it does not appear yet that he understands that he needs to get him home,” said the former official, who insisted on anonymity to speak candidly because the official sometimes works with the Trump administration.

+A representative for Khalilzad did not immediately respond to an email from the AP seeking comment.

 U.S. officials believe Frerichs, 57, of Lombard, Illinois, was held for at least some time in Khost, an eastern province along the border with Pakistan and its so-called tribal regions, a mountainous area that has historically been a haven for Taliban and al-Qaeda militants.

-The former national security official said that Frerichs has been in Afghanistan for about a decade working on commercial projects and was not a U.S. government contractor.
+The former national security official said that Frerichs has been in Afghanistan for about a decade working as a contractor on private commercial projects.
+He was not a contractor for the U.S. government, the former official said.

-Though no formal demands are known to have been made, U.S. intelligence officials believe Frerichs was captured by members of the Haqqani network, a militant group that is aligned with the Taliban in Afghanistan and that was designated as a foreign terrorist organization in 2012.

-Though the Haqqanis are known to carry out assassinations and kidnappings for ransom, Taliban leadership has not acknowledged Frerichs’ capture.

-Rep. Michael Waltz, a Florida Republican and Army veteran who led the teams that searched for Bowe Bergdahl after the Army soldier abandoned his post and wound up captured by the Taliban, said the Taliban frequently hides American hostages until they can move them over the border into Pakistan.
+Rep. Michael Waltz, a Florida Republican and Army veteran who led the teams that searched for Bowe Bergdahl after the Army soldier abandoned his post in 2009 and wound up captured by the Taliban, said the Taliban frequently hide American hostages until the militants can move them over the border into Pakistan.

-He said he had “real concerns about suggestions that the Taliban are serious about peace.”

-The SEALs involved in the Frerichs effort had spent late January working to recover the bodies of two American service members who died when their aircraft crash-landed in Ghazni in central Afghanistan, according to the senior U.S. government official.
+He said peace deal negotiations should have stopped as soon as the U.S. government learned that Frerichs was missing.

+“I have real concerns about suggestions that the Taliban are serious about peace, that the Taliban are upholding their end of the deal when — as we speak today — they are holding a former Navy veteran and American citizen hostage that they took, again, during the peace negotiations,” Waltz said in an interview.

-The report also conflicted with signals intelligence — information gathered from electronic signals broadcast from devices like portable radios and cellphones — that U.S. officials had at the time.
+The report also conflicted with signals intelligence U.S. officials had at the time.
+Signals intelligence is information gathered from the electronic signals that are broadcast from devices like portable radios and cellphones.
+The information can be used to track the movements of individuals or eavesdrop on conversations, known in the spy business as low-level voice intercepts.

 U.S. intelligence officials continued to receive location pings from the suspected cellphones of Frerichs and his captors, but the trail went cold on Feb.
-5, according to the senior U.S. government and Defense Department officials.
+5, according to the officials.

 “Operationally, the reason why time is critical in a kidnapping is because you can close the distance quicker, ideally immediately or by utilizing sources,” said the senior U.S. government official.
 “This is not the case right now.
 He could be two houses down from where he was taken and we would not know.”